hunteke/temoa/docs/source/Documentation.rst

          DemandConstraintErrorCheck ( supply, dem, p, s, d )

-         expr = (supply >= M.Demand[p, s, d, dem])
+         expr = (supply >= M.Demand[p, dem] * M.DemandSpecificDistribution[s, d, dem])
          return expr

-   ...
+As this constraint is guaranteed to be called only for necessary demand constraint indices, there is no need to check for the existence of a tuple in the Demand parameter.
+The only other change is the error check on line 10.

-As this constraint is guaranteed to be called only for the demand indices specified by the modeler, there is no need to check for the existence of a tuple in the Demand parameter.
-Instead, the constraint ensures that a Demand is non-zero.
-The only other change is the error check on line 15.
-This function is defined in ``temoa_lib``, and simply ensures that at least one process supplies the demand ``dem`` in time slice ``<p``,\ ``s``\, ``d>``.
+This function is defined in ``temoa_lib``, and simply ensures that at least one process supplies the demand ``dem`` in time slice :math:`\tuple{p, s, d}`.
 If no process supplies the demand, then it quits computation immediately (as opposed to completing a potentially lengthy model generation and waiting for the solver to recognize the infeasibility of the model).
 Further, the function lists potential places for the modeler to look to correct the problem.
-This last capability is subtle, but in practice is extremely useful while debugging a model.
+This last capability is subtle, but in practice extremely useful while building and debugging a model.

 A Word on Verbosity